 Five bodies ensure the daily operation of the network:

 • The grouping council defines Biogenouest's strategy, ensures the consistency of the actions implemented and approves Biogenouest's program of activities.
-Its president is elected for one year, an election with an alternation between all the signatory members (large research organizations and universities).
+Its president is elected for one year, with alternation between all signatory members (major research organizations and universities).

 • The Scientific Council of Biogenouest is responsible for the scientific coordination of the network.
 It supports its scientific policy (integration of new core facilities, monitoring of technological axes and requests for support addressed to the Regions), its long-term orientations and the selection of unifying projects.